Phyllis Smith

 What are my special interests?

-University student work - I am currently working as a counsellor at Cambridge University Counselling Service where I work with undergraduate and postgraduate students on issues such as perfectionism, Imposter Syndrome, stress, anxiety, depression, identity and relationship issues.
+University student work - I am currently working as a counsellor at University Counselling Service at Cambridge University where I work with undergraduate and postgraduate students on issues such as perfectionism, Imposter Syndrome, stress, anxiety, depression, identity and relationship issues.
 My warm and compassionate approach helps me to establish a good rapport with students and the use of CBT tools has been proven to be helpful to them.

 Health-related issues - I have an amateurish interest in medicine and a passion in helping patients who are going through procedures, diagnostics and treatments and the aftermaths of illnesses and are experiencing a mixture of feelings such as anger, shock, fear, health anxiety and depression due to a medical condition or illness.
 I have worked in various roles in Addenbrooke’s Hospital and have substantial experience working with clinical psychologists, consultants, nurses and patients.

 Mental health issues - I have completed a Mental Health First Aid course and I have had training in mental health first aid and SAGE and THYME® which enable me to identify and support patients with emotional distress.
-It is estimated that 1 in 6 people experienced ‘common mental disorder’ such as anxiety and depression, I believe that it’s my mission as a counsellor to contribute my expertise to help people to manage their mental health better.
+It is estimated that 1 in 4 people experienced ‘common mental disorder’ such as anxiety and depression, I believe that it’s my mission as a counsellor to contribute my expertise to help people to manage their mental health better.

 Training, qualifications & experience